-For many people, collecting and eating wild plants and fungi has been part of life since childhood, filling punnets with wild edibles from ripening berries to sweet chestnuts.
+For many people, collecting and eating wild plants and fungi throughout the seasons is a way of life, filling punnets with wild edibles from ripening berries to sweet chestnuts.

 In the spring, lush green carpets of wild garlic line riverbanks and surround bluebells in woodlands and are easily identifiable by the distinctive garlicky smell.
 Come summer, white flowered clusters blossom in abundance on elder trees, waiting to infuse cordials, champagne and desserts.
 A favourite flavour of summer, delightfully the elder tree yields a double crop, making a lovely addition to recipes come autumn too.

 Following the warmer months, hedgerows and trees flower with berries and nuts.
 A popular season to forage, hazelnuts are best collected young when they’re still green and then roasted in the oven, while sweet chestnuts can be found at the foot of trees from October and taste delicious in a pesto or stuffing.
 Wild mushrooms flourish with the return of cooler, damper weather, however it’s best to do your research and choose only species that aren’t easy to mix up with poisonous fungi.

 Copious amounts of blackberries can be found late summer through the autumn as well as wild raspberries and strawberries.
 While, in preparation for Christmas, sloe berries can be picked for homemade sloe gin, whisky and jam following the first frost.

 Foraging is more than gathering food but a fun and refreshing way to reconnect with nature and your natural surroundings too.
 There are some wonderful guidebooks you can take along to help you explore, pick and enjoy the fruits of the wild safely.

 Foraging in public spaces is perfectly legal, but you must seek permission of the owner if its private land.